Hero image

 • For researchers and innovators: You’ll plug into a network of water-technology specialists, labs, and the freshwater-innovation ecosystem.

-• For the region: Your success becomes part of a broader story — innovation meeting conservation meets economic development — in the heart of the Great Lakes.
+• For the region: Your success becomes part of a broader story — innovation meeting conservation meeting economic development — in the heart of the Great Lakes.

 Ready to apply?

-If you’re working on a freshwater solution with ambition and heart, submit your pitch for consideration once registration opens on January 16, 2026 to join a cohort of innovators who are re-imagining what’s possible for our lakes, rivers and communities in the Great Lakes basin.
+If you’re working on a freshwater solution with ambition and heart, submit your pitch for consideration here to join a cohort of innovators who are re-imagining what’s possible for our lakes, rivers, and communities in the Great Lakes basin.